mmarkus13/yt-dlc/README.md

 - Keep Deno updated and use a currently supported version.
 - FFmpeg is required for many video/audio processing operations.
 - The official standalone yt-dlp binary does not require Python.
-- Python **3.11 or newer** is recommended for the optional PyPI installation path used by this project.
+- Python 3.11 or newer is recommended for the optional PyPI installation path used by this project.
 - Python 3.10 is not used or required by the normal installation.
 - A separate `pip install yt-dlp-ejs` is not required for the standalone-binary setup.
+- The actual yt-dlp executable is installed in `~/.local/bin/yt-dlp`.
-- The `yt` and `ytmp3` wrapper scripts are maintained as files in this repository.
+- The `yt`, `ytmp3`, and `yt-dlp-wrapper` scripts are maintained in this repository.
-- The installer downloads the repository versions of `yt` and `ytmp3`, avoiding duplicated wrapper implementations.
+- `~/scripts` contains the user-facing commands and wrapper scripts, not the yt-dlp executable itself.
+- Persistent wrapper configuration is stored in `~/.config/yt-dlc/config`.
+- Temporary download and processing files are stored in `~/.cache/yt-dlc/tmp`.
+- Temporary files are kept on the Linux filesystem under WSL to avoid `/mnt/c` filesystem issues.
+- Transcript downloading can be enabled independently of the selected media mode.
+- The configured transcript language is attempted first, followed by an available subtitle fallback.
+- A missing transcript does not cause an otherwise successful media download to fail.
 - The wrappers first use yt-dlp's normal client selection and retry with `player_client=web` when extraction fails.
+- The wrapper does not use the obsolete `YOUTUBE_DOWNLOAD_PATH` environment variable.
+- Output directories are configured through `VIDEO_DIR` and `MUSIC_DIR` using `yt --configure`.
 - Avoid relying on permanently hard-coded YouTube client workarounds.
 - Only download content you have the right to download and use.